SAP-samples/ui5-typescript-tutorial/exercises/ex8/README.md

 Now you can verify whether the custom middleware works fine or not by running the development server with `npm start` (re-start it, if it was already running before the above changes) and trying to open the Chart.js file from [http://localhost:8080/resources/chart.js.js](http://localhost:8080/resources/chart.js.js)

 > **Remark:**
-> To make TypeScript look for type definitions also in node modules (`chart.js` is such a module coming with its type definitions), `"moduleResolution": "Node"` must be set in `tsconfig.json`.
+> To make TypeScript look for type definitions also in node modules (`chart.js` is such a module coming with its type definitions), `"moduleResolution": "node"` must be set in `tsconfig.json`.
 However, this setting is already present in the app template, so you don't need to do it.

 ## Exercise 8.3 - Adding Chart.js to the LineChart